WebAssembly/design/JS.md

 #### `WebAssembly.instantiate`

 The `instantiate` function is overloaded based on types of its arguments.
-If neither of the following overloads match, the the returned `Promise` is [rejected](http://tc39.github.io/ecma262/#sec-rejectpromise) with a [`TypeError`](https://tc39.github.io/ecma262/#sec-native-error-types-used-in-this-standard-typeerror).
+If neither of the following overloads match, then the returned `Promise` is [rejected](http://tc39.github.io/ecma262/#sec-rejectpromise) with a [`TypeError`](https://tc39.github.io/ecma262/#sec-native-error-types-used-in-this-standard-typeerror).

 ```
+Promise<{module:WebAssembly.Module, instance:WebAssembly.Instance}>
-Promise<WebAssembly.Instance> instantiate(BufferSource bytes [, importObject])
+  instantiate(BufferSource bytes [, importObject])
 ```

 This description applies if the first argument is a